OOPartsfili/DATAD/README.md

 ## Overview

 **DATAD** (Driver Attention in Takeover of Autonomous Driving) is a dataset specifically designed for human-machine interaction research in autonomous driving.
 It supports our  paper, **_From Gaze to Movement: Predicting Visual Attention for Autonomous Driving Human-Machine Interaction based on Programmatic Imitation Learning_**.

 The dataset captures driver gaze behavior, operational inputs, and surrounding traffic dynamics during emergency takeovers.
 It is collected from **60 participants** across **12 types of takeover scenarios** and includes approximately **600,000 frames** of gaze point data.

 This dataset provides insights into driver attention allocation, which is essential for enhancing autonomous vehicle safety and human-machine interaction strategies.

 ## Features
 - **Large-scale dataset**: Nearly 600,000 frames covering driver gaze behavior, with synchronized instance segmentation and RGB visual data, enabling detailed scene understanding in takeover scenarios.
->>>>>>> 449d474 (Add Scene_ICCV simulation code and project structure)
 - **High-fidelity simulation**: Collected using CARLA-based driving simulators
 - **Comprehensive driving context**: Includes gaze data, vehicle control inputs, and surrounding traffic information
 - **Emergency scenarios**: Captures real-time driver reactions to critical events